ocripps24/CV/README.md

 **Royal Marines Cadets**

 Non-Commissioned Officer in charge of my own section responsible for teaching weapon handling, blank round fire section attacks, parade and survival drills.
-Also accepted onto a prestigous summer training camp at Garelochhead.
+Also accepted onto a prestigious summer training camp at Garelochhead.